 While putting together our apple unit this year, I wanted to add a few crafts and activities that were low-prep.
 Where to turn to other than Pinterest?
 While searching through their endless ideas on all things apple, I came across several variations of this easy apple craft.

-- Here are 25 Apple Activities for your Preschooler’s Apple theme!
+- Here are 25 Apple Crafts for your Preschooler’s Apple theme!

-- Here are 25 Apple Crafts and Art Projects for Preschoolers
+- Here are some Apple Activities for your Preschooler

 - Here’s a list of Apple Books for your Apple Unit Study.

 All I did for this craft was pull out red, black, and green construction paper.
 I quickly cut out 2 stems and 2 leaves, and glued them to 2 different paper plates.